 Helping your child to read at home.

-Ten tips on how to help your child read.
+Ten tips on how you can help your child read at home

 How to pronounce letter sounds correctly when reading.